Vivojay/mariana-music-player/README.md

 Omit the URL from `download-yv` or `download-ya` to download the active YouTube item.
 After confirmation, the download runs in the current Mariana session and reports its result there; it never opens another REPL.
+YouTube downloads retain the eleven-character source ID in both output naming and embedded metadata so `rename short` can produce `Creator - Title Year [YouTube-ID].ext` without guessing provenance.

+`media info`/`media probe` show FFprobe and Mutagen fields, filesystem dates, codec/container details, and saved analysis state. `media fingerprint` reports the stored Chromaprint object (use `--full` only when the raw value is needed), while `media identify` queries the configured AcoustID/MusicBrainz path and returns an explicit unavailable, ambiguous, or no-match status instead of a guess.

+Sequential local-library autoplay is enabled by default and stops at the end of the library.
+Persistent queue repeat/autofill policies remain separate and take precedence for queued playback.

 Sleep timers are session-only.
 They default to pausing and fade perceptually over the final ten minutes (or the whole timer when shorter), without replacing